matter-labs/zksync-era/docs/specs/l1_l2_communication/l1_to_l2.md

 ### Bootloader

-The upgrade transactions are processed just like with priority transactions, with only the following differences:
+The upgrade transactions are processed just like priority transactions, with only the following differences:

 - We can have only one upgrade transaction per batch & this transaction must be the first transaction in the batch.
 - The system contracts upgrade transaction is not appended to `priorityOperationsRollingHash` and doesn't increment